The VIX: My Biggest Moneymaker in More Than 20 Years of Trading

 And it’s just as simple when we’re looking at the VIX.

-Over the past 20 years, I’ve developed a proprietary tool using the VIX to help guide my trading strategy – and it’s become my go-to indicator.
+Over a period of more than 20 years, I’ve developed a proprietary tool using the VIX to help guide my trading strategy – and it’s become my go-to indicator.

 Today, I want to introduce you to my Volatility Traffic Light…